mongodb/terraform-provider-mongodbatlas/website/docs/r/maintenance_window.html.markdown

 `mongodbatlas_maintenance_window` provides a resource to schedule a maintenance window for your MongoDB Atlas Project and/or set to defer a scheduled maintenance up to two times.

+In simple terms, a maintenance window is a pre-determined time frame during which your MongoDB Atlas cluster can be taken offline for maintenance activities, such as patching or upgrades.
+The `mongodbatlas_maintenance_window` resource allows you to configure the start and end times for this maintenance window, as well as the day(s) of the week during which it should occur.

+By using this resource in Terraform, you can automate the management of your maintenance window settings, ensuring that they are consistent across all of your environments and reducing the risk of human error.
+This can help ensure that your MongoDB Atlas clusters are available when your applications need them.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.

 ## Maintenance Window Considerations: